-All participants performed an optimized version of the false-belief task (Dodell-Feder et al., 2011, derived from Saxe and Kanwisher, 2003) while undergoing fMRI.
-In this task, participants read two types of short stories: (a) False Belief (FB) stories described a character's false (i.e., outdated) belief (e.g., "The morning of the high school dance, Barbara placed her high heel shoes under the dress and then went shopping.
-That afternoon, her sister borrowed the shoes and later put them under Barbara's bed."), and (b) False Physical Representation (FPR) stories described outdated physical states in the world as depicted in photographs, maps, and paintings (e.g., "Old maps of the islands near Titan are displayed in the Maritime Museum.
-Erosion has since taken its toll, leaving only the three largest islands.").
-Following each story, participants are presented with a true/false question (e.g., FB: "Barbara gets ready assuming her shoes are under the dress"; FPR: "Near Titan today, there are many islands").
-The full stimulus set and presentation code is available online (http://saxelab.mit.edu/use-our-efficient-false-belief-localizer).
+All participants performed an optimized version of the falsebelief task (Dodell-Feder et al., 2011, derived from Saxe and Kanwisher, 2003) while undergoing fMRI.
+In this task, participants read two types of short stories: (i) FB stories described a character's false (i.e. outdated) belief (e.g. 'The morning of the high school dance, Barbara placed her high heel shoes under the dress and then went shopping.
+That afternoon, her sister borrowed the shoes and later put them under Barbara's bed.'), and (ii) FPR stories described outdated physical states in the world as depicted in photographs, maps and paintings (e.g. 'Old maps of the islands near Titan are displayed in the Maritime Museum.
+Erosion has since taken its toll, leaving only the three largest islands.').
+Following each story, participants are presented with a true/false question (e.g. FB: 'Barbara gets ready assuming her shoes are under the dress'; FPR: 'Near Titan today, there are many islands').
+The full stimulus set and presentation code is available online (http://saxelab.mit.edu/use-our-efficient-falsebelief-localizer).

-Participants saw a total of 10 stories per condition divided into two functional runs (5 stories per condition per run).
+Participants saw a total of 10 stories per condition divided into two functional runs (five stories per condition per run).
 The order of stories was pseudo-randomized in two orders, which were seen in approximately equal amounts between participant groups.
-Stimuli were presented visually in white text on a black background in the following sequence: fixation on a central cross for 12 s, story for 11 s, and true/false question for 6 s (each run ended with an additional 12 s of fixation).
+Stimuli were presented visually in white text on a black background in the following sequence: fixation on a central cross for 12 s, story for 11 s and true/false question for 6 s (each run ended with an additional 12 s of fixation).
 MATLAB and the Psychophysics Toolbox (Brainard, 1997; Kleiner et al., 2007) were used to present the task and collect behavioral responses.